rapidsai/rmm/python/rmm/docs/guide.md

   - Use the context manager `rmm.statistics.statistics()` to enable statistics tracking for a specific code block.
   - Call `rmm.statistics.enable_statistics()` to enable statistics tracking globally.

-Common for both are that they modifies the current RMM memory resource. `StatisticsResourceAdaptor` is pushed onto the current RMM memory resource stack and must remain the topmost resource throughout the statistics tracking.
+Common to both usages is that they modify the currently active RMM memory resource.
+A `StatisticsResourceAdaptor` is pushed onto the current RMM memory resource stack and must remain the topmost resource throughout the statistics tracking.

 ```python
 >>> import rmm.statistics